gregor-smith/fallible/README.md

 })
 ```

-`tapError` can be used to inspect the error value of a `Result` without modifying it.
+`tapError` can be used to inspect the error value of a `Result` without transforming it.

 ```typescript
 declare const getExampleResult(): Result<void, string>